laurentjutrasdube/Dual-Regime_Geometry_for_Embryonic_Patterning/README.md

 # Geometric models for robust encoding of dynamical information into embryonic patterns
-Source codes, figure and movies for the paper "Geometric models for robust encoding of dynamical information into embryonic patterns".
+Source codes, figures and movies for the paper "Geometric models for robust encoding of dynamical information into embryonic patterns".
 All codes are written in the `python3` programming language (except for two `Mathematica` notebooks).
 This repository also contains folders with the source data files, as well as the source codes used to generate the data files.

 - **3-gene\_det.ipynb**